Get the newsletter.

 Author: Lisa Ruland

-This easy Italian artichoke casserole recipe riffs on traditional Italian breadcrumb-stuffed whole artichokes, but saves the hassle.
-A great vegetarian side dish, this casserole has no creamy sauce, just artichokes and toppings, baked until perfect.
+This easy Italian artichoke casserole recipe riffs on traditional Italian breadcrumb-stuffed artichokes, but saves the hassle of whole artichokes.
+A great vegetarian side dish, this casserole has no creamy sauce, just artichokes and seasoned breadcrumb topping, baked until golden brown.
+This recipe is easily doubled if you're serving a crowd.

 Prep Time15 minutes